zahrag/barcodemetr/README.md

 in addition to insertions, deletions, and substitutions.
 It quantifies the similarity between DNA sequences based on the minimum number of such edits required to transform one sequence into another.

-The code computes the average pairwise distances between unique DNA barcodes at various taxonomic ranks.
+The code computes the average pairwise Damerau-Levenshtein distances between unique DNA barcodes at various taxonomic ranks.
 For each subgroup:

 - Groups with <4 unique sequences are excluded.
 - If >1,000 sequences exist, 1,000 are randomly sampled.